Timeline: Managing the outbreak of COVID-19

 2 weeks of Business Continuity Exercise

-As part of the businss continuity plan, Tzu Chi implemented a two week business continuity exercise at Jing Si Hall to simulate the work process when DORSCON alert is raised to Red.
+As part of the business continuity plan, Tzu Chi implements a two week business continuity exercise at Jing Si Hall to simulate the work process when DORSCON alert is raised to Red.

-Tzu Ching and volunteers went to the recording studio that partners with Humanistic Youth Centre, to make an audio recording as part of the programme for returning foreign workers.
+Tzu Ching and volunteers went to the recording studio that partners with Humanistic Youth Centre, to make an audio recording as part of the programme for returning migrant workers.

 [Confirmed cases: 96]

-Singapore: A couple were charged in court for providing false information to the Ministry of Health
+Singapore: A couple from China are charged in court for providing false information to the Ministry of Health

 The couple had told several lies regarding their movements and whereabouts during their quarantine period.